 Even in winter, when temperatures become less welcoming for swimming in the sea, the coastline is Malta’s must-see.
 With a lack of greater forested areas, the numerous bays, beaches, caves and cliffs are a valid excuse for a hiking day!
 Malta’s coastline is nearly 200 kilometers long!

-After the collapse of Azure Window (also known as Dwejra Window), the 28-meter-high limestone arch, the fans of “Game of Thrones” filming sites were in despair.
+After the collapse of the Azure Window (also known as Dwejra Window), the 28-meter-high limestone arch, the fans of “Game of Thrones” filming sites were in despair.
 Thankfully, there are dozens of alternatives to the fallen landmark, maybe less spectacular, but still worth seeing.

 As mentioned earlier, Ras il-Hamrija, a part of Ghar Hanex nature preserve, is just below the two of the protected megalithic temples of Malta.
 The path down is steep, so always use caution!
 Ghar Hanex already collapsed partially, and Ras il-Hamrija is now technically on the island.
 Don’t go too close to the cliffs!
 If you want to be perfectly safe, admire the view from Tal-Hamrija Coastal Tower!